How to Stay Safe Online: Tips for Personal Security

 • Don't store real passwords of critical accounts in password managers.

-• Instead, store the password altered by a secret rule that only you know.
+• Instead, store the password altered by a secret rule only you know.

 • Apply to accounts related to your real-world identity or money.

-• Use different emails and different strong passwords when registering services.
+• Use different emails and different passwords when registering services.

 • Avoid using your password manager to generate one-time password.